ibm-cloud-docs/codeengine/connectivity-outbound.md

     2. Click **Project settings** > **Connectivity** > **Private Path connections** tab to see a list of existing private path connections.
 2. Click **Add** to create a private path connection.
 3. Provide a name.
-4. Provide the Private Path service instance CRN to connect to.
+4. You specify the Private Path service instance to connect to by name or by CRN.
+   1. By **Name**, select the Private Path service instance from the drop-down list.
+   2. By **CRN**, provide the Private Path service instance CRN.
 5. Confirm your configuration.

 ### Updating an allowed destination IP address range for outbound connectivity